saltstack/salt/doc/ref/states/ordering.rst

 executing them before the state that requires them.
 Then the required states can be evaluated to see if they have executed correctly.

-Require statements can refer to the following requisite types: pkg, file, sls
+Require statements can refer to any state defined in Salt.
+The basic examples are `pkg`, `service` and `file`, but any used state can be referenced.

 In addition to state declarations such as pkg, file, etc., **sls** type requisites are also recognized, and essentially allow 'chaining' of states.
 This provides a